r-lidar/lasR/README.md

 ## Benchmark

 The following benchmark compares how much time and RAM memory it takes for `lasR` and `lidR` to produce a DTM, a CHM, and a raster with two metrics derived from Z and intensity.
 The test was performed on 120 million points stored in 4 LAZ files.
-More details in the [benchmark](https://r-lidar.github.io/lasR/articles/lasR4.html) vignettes.
+More details in the [benchmark](https://r-lidar.github.io/lasR/articles/lasR4.html) vignette.

 <img src="man/figures/readme_benchmark.png" style="display: block; margin: auto;" />